-Do you want to expand the storage capacity of your Mac?
-In that case, using an external disk is a great idea.
-External drives are a cost-effective way to add more space to your device.
-That means you now have the means to get more space for media libraries, backup files, documents, etc.
+If you want to expand the storage capacity of your Mac, consider using an external disk, which is a cost-effective way to add more space for media libraries, backup files, documents, and more.

 After checking and ensuring the disk works normally, you can follow the 3 tested methods to mount a disk on Mac.
 Let's take a look: